plirof2/d8_guzzlerestgenerator_mod/d8_guzzlenode_rest/README.md

 - by default all REST GET,POST are already activated from here : /admin/config/services/rest/resource/guzzlenode_rest_resource/edit
 -

+Notes:
+ERRORS:
+ Error 4732 = This means that current username is NOT defined inside guzzlenode so we can allow him to access this resource.
+ Error 4532 = Resource disabled.
+This resource is unpublished (the specific guzzlenode is saved as unpublished).

 ## Usage administration-side:
 First you enable from REST-UI guzzle node and set permissions/auth types etc